 Building A Free DIY Goat Playground – Step by Step

-If you are looking for a DIY goat playground that is relatively easy to make using mostly supplies you may have on hand, then this guide is just what you need.
-A playground is a great way for how to raise dairy goats that are active and healthy is to discourage boredom and give them room to jump and play.
+If you are looking for a DIY goat playground that is easy to make using mostly supplies you may have on hand, then this guide is just what you need.

-If you have goats, you know one thing.
-Goats just love to climb!
-A wood pile, a hill, a tractor, heck even a concrete block will do the trick.
+If you have goats, you know one thing for certain: They love to climb!
+A wood pile, a hill, a tractor, or even a concrete block will do the trick.

-One day I realized what my goats needed was a bigger area to climb around on.
-A DIY goat playground where they could all climb even the younger goat kids.
 Just like human kids, goat kids are full of energy.
-Giving them an outlet like a playground will help to keep them active without having to resort to the rest of the herd for entertainment.
+Giving them an outlet like a playground will help keep them active without annoying other goats in the herd out of boredom.

 It is quite comical to see my herd clustered on that hill looking around as if they are hundreds of feet up!

-To find out simply call a local contractor and ask or you can call the local extension of your electric company.
-More often than not they are thrilled to get rid of the spools and may even deliver them to you.
+They are often thrilled to get rid of the spools and may even deliver them to you.

-When we got the spools I was quite surprised to see just how durable they were.
-The construction seemed quite solid and over the years they have been able to withstand the constant abuse from our rowdy goats.
+When we got the spools, I was quite surprised to see just how durable they were.
+The construction was solid, and over the years, they have been able to withstand the constant abuse from our rowdy goats.

 They also hold up rather well in our unrelenting winters.
-On our little farm, we have them sprinkled throughout our barn and pasture and our goats like to use them to stand on and sleep on especially if the ground is cold.
+On our little farm, we have them inside our barn because our goats like to sleep on them, especially in the winter if the ground is cold.

-They are not only sturdy and heavy-duty but surprisingly easy to move…even for me.
-Just tip it onto its side and you can roll it to wherever you need it to be.
+They are not only sturdy and heavy-duty but surprisingly easy to move- even for me.
+Just tip one onto its side, and you can roll it to wherever you need it to be.

 How To Make A Free DIY Goat Playground